swedishvegan/complax/README.md

 start program {

-    x = true    // x is created with boolean type x = 'false' // x is reassigned a value with string type
+    x = true    // x is created with boolean type x = "false" // x is reassigned a value with string type

 }
 ```